elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

 ## Hardware
 In this use case, to the end of getting something running, no specific Hardware is considered.
-The demo runs on a X86-64 target within QEMU [todo: check] with an emulated HW watchdog [currently softdog, will be changed soon]
+The demo runs on a X86-64 target within QEMU with an emulated HW watchdog ("I6300esb")

 ## System Behaviour
 ### Operational states